XavierBerger/RPi-Monitor/README.md

 Each release is identified by a tag.

+### Pull request
+You want to contribute to RPi-Monitor.
+I'll be happy to integrate your pull request.

+Please note: Pull request perfomed on **devel** branch will be integrated as soon as possible.
+Pull request perform on master branche may only be integrated when a new version is published (or not may not be integrated at all...)

 ### **RPi-Monitor** used in other product

 **RPi-monitor** is also used as part of other product: